kyma-incubator/compass/docs/architecture/labeling.md

 Options enumerated above are not compatible with each other.

 The simplest solution will be to use SQL/JSON Path, then we can propagate that value directly to the PostgreSQL.
-See [this section](#database-schema)to learn how it can be implemented.
+See [this section](#database-schema) to learn how it can be implemented.
 Unfortunately, this functionality is planned for PostgreSQL 12, which is going to be released in Q3 2019, see [roadmap](https://www.postgresql.org/developer/roadmap/) and [features highlights](https://www.postgresql.org/about/news/1943/).
 We don't know when this version will be available on GCP or AWS, so, for now, we will be forced to use Postgres running inside the cluster.
 Also, not all relational databases support JSON Path Expressions, other than Postgres is [SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/json/json-path-expressions-sql-server?view=sql-server-2017)
+Because of that, the safest approach will be to use limited SQL/JSON Path Expressions syntax, that supports currently only **Scenarios** label (`$[*] ? (@ == "default" )`) and internally translate it to PostgreSQL 11 JSON syntax.

 #### Special case: Scenario Label
 For scenario label we have additional requirements:

-- there is an always `default` scenario
+- there is always a `default` scenario
-- every application/runtime has to be assigned to at least one scenario.
+- every Application has to be assigned to at least one scenario.
 If not specified explicitly, the `default` scenario is used.

 1. On creation of a new tenant, label `Scenario` is created.
 Because right now we don't have a mutation for creating tenant, we need to perform that on every Runtime/Application creation.
 2. Label `Scenario` cannot be removed.
 This requires additional custom validation.
 3. `Scenario` is implemented as a list of enums.
 4. For `Scenario` label definition, new enum values can be added or removed, but `default` value cannot be removed.
 This requires additional custom validation.
-5. On creation/modification of Application/Runtime, there is a step that ensures that `Scenario` label exists.
+5. On creation/modification of Application, there is a step that ensures that `Scenario` label exists.

 ### Database Schema
 When removing LabelDefinition or modifying it, we need to perform cascading delete or check if all values are compliant with the schema definition.